Why You Need To Risk Writing Something Dangerous (Excerpt from “Writer’s Doubt”)

 Everyone interprets things differently.
 And, unfortunately, this stops too many of us from telling our stories, or honestly writing about what we believe.

-When I wrote my first book about growing up I knew I was voicing issues that others might want to keep secret, issues that even to a degree were blamed on me – hey, I even blamed myself.
+When I wrote my first book, my childhood memoir, I knew I was voicing issues that others might want to keep secret, issues that even to a degree were blamed on me – hey, I even blamed myself.
 It was painful to write; shame that had plagued me for years was pouring onto the page, but I wrote it.
 What I learned is:

 You need to tell your story, even if it is just for you.
 (Tweet This)